minofz/TechTest/README.md

 - Better URL sanitization
 - Enhance the detection of dead URL's
-- Enanhnce recursivness of the listed URL's
+- Enhance recursivness of the listed URL's